tylerneylon/msgbox/readme.md

 # msgbox
 *A bite-sized tcp/udp library in pure C.*

-This library is at an early stage and may be a bit unstable.

 ## Motivation

 `msgbox` is a small C library that sends messages to other applications built with `msgbox`.